Getting Started with Isabelle/jEdit in 2018: How To

 \subsection{How can I use fancy mathematical symbols?}

 This is really easy and convenient thanks to the code completion facility of the SideKick plugin.
 By default, code completion is active (you can change the corresponding settings at \menu{Plugins\then Plugin Options\ldots\then SideKick}) and works as follows: you just enter what you mean in plain ASCII and if available the system offers you a popup with alternative choices.
 If you want to close the popup, just keep on typing (if you are at the end of a word just enter a space) or press \scut{ESC}.
-If you want to choose an alternative, navigate through the popup using the arrow keys (or the mouse) and press \scut{ENTER} when you are satisfied.
-E.g., after typing \type{==>} (two equal signs followed by a greater than) a popup will show up containing $\Longrightarrow$.
-Many symbols also have names that are close to the usual \LaTeX{} names, e.g., type \type{forall} to obtain $\forall$, \type{exists} to obtain $\exists$, etc. Often, you do not even have to enter the full name, a prefix is enough, e.g., after typing \type{fo} you will obtain a choice between the keyword \type{for}, the symbol $\forall$, and the symbol $\textbf{4}$. \begin{pgnote} In \pg we had to type \type{\char`\\<forall>} (and this is still how special symbols are actually stored in your theory files) to obtain $\forall$ (and woe betide you, in case of a typo \ldots we had to start afresh).
-Some versions of \pg allow the shorter \type{\char`\\forall}. \end{pgnote}
+If you want to choose an alternative, navigate through the popup using the arrow keys (or the mouse) and press \scut{TAB} when you are satisfied.
+Some symbols will be completed automatically.
+For example, after typing \type{==>} (two equal signs followed by a greater than) you will end up with $\Longrightarrow$.
+Many symbols also have names that are close to the usual \LaTeX{} names, e.g., type \type{\char`\\forall} (followed by \scut{TAB}) to obtain $\forall$, \type{\char`\\exists} to obtain $\exists$, etc. Often, you do not even have to enter the full name, a prefix is enough, e.g., after typing \type{\char`\\fo} you will obtain a choice between the symbol $\forall$ and several other symbols. \begin{warn} An alternative way to enter ``Isabelle symbols'' is like \type{\char`\\<forall>} (and this is how special symbols are actually stored in your theory files). \end{warn}